 As if the various national conferences were not enough, there is an extraordinary wealth of conferences and symposia on offer this June/July – no less than seven separate events (listed in detail on p.7).
 At the long-awaited English: Shared Futures conference in Newcastle, the two international AWP sessions described above will be continued (with some of the same personnel, plus others) as part of a creative writing strand curated by NAWE.
 Literature and Language strands have been similarly curated by our partners in the conference – the English Association, University English, the Institute of English Studies and the Higher Education Academy – and the dialogue between all of them is a fundamental purpose of the overall event.
 We hope to see many of you at what promises to be an exceptional gathering of writers and scholars.

 Finally, I should like to welcome three co-opted members to the NAWE Management Committee (now formally described as our Board of Directors).
 Ian McEwen, Rhoda Greaves and Mike Loveday bring considerable expertise to the team, and they are looking forward to working on our behalf in the next phase of NAWE’s development.

-The printed version of the magazine will be mailed to Professional Members and Institutions during the week beginning 8 April 2013.
+The printed version of the magazine will be mailed to Professional Members and Institutions by the end of November.
 Any other members - including e-members - may purchase printed copies by following the link below.

 Associate/Student Members and those benefiting from Institutional Membership can opt to have the printed magazine sent automatically by upgrading.
 If you would like to do this, please contact Clare Mallorie